brianyeadon/qr-code-component/README.md

 ## Acknowledgments

 Thanks to [@grace-snow](https://www.frontendmentor.io/profile/grace-snow), [@ApplePieGiraffe](https://www.frontendmentor.io/profile/ApplePieGiraffe), and [@brasspetals](https://www.frontendmentor.io/profile/brasspetals).
-I benefitted greatly from reading their comments to other developers on Frontend Mentor as well as reviewing their code.
+I benefited greatly from reading their comments to other developers on Frontend Mentor as well as reviewing their code.